Aili Venonya

 Aili Venonya (1963–2022) was a Namibian politician who served as a regional authority councillor for Moses Garoëb Constituency.

 Career

-Venonya started working as a chef in Kalahari Hotel in Windhoek, Namibia.
-Her political career began when she was elected as the Swapo section leader in the Moses //Garoeb constituency in 2003.
-A member of SWAPO party, she served in various positions in Swapo, including district treasurer, information and mobilisation officer and coordinator.
-She served as a regional authority councillor of the Moses ǁGaroëb Constituency since 2020 until her death in 2022.

 Venonya was the founder and managing director of Aili Catering and Training Services, which was founded in 2010.

 Community work

-Venonya was a Reach for Recovery volunteer at the Cancer Association of Namibia, a recovery programme supported by breast cancer patients who extend a helping hand and network in the fight against breast cancer.
+Venonya was a volunteer at the Cancer Association of Namibia, a recovery programme supported by breast cancer patients.
 Venonya served as a board member for Ombili Community Centre.